firebase-unity/firebase-app/Documentation~/index.md

   `Assets > Play Services Resolver > Version Handler > Update` to enable the correct DLLs for your project.

+### Unity 2017.2 Networking

+Realtime Database creates TLS network connections using the .NET networking stack.
+TLS functionality is broken in Unity 2017.2 when using .NET 4.6 causing the Realtime Database plugin to fail in editor and on desktop.
+There is no workaround for this issue, you have to use a different version of Unity, for example 2017.1 or 2017.3.

 ### Unity 4 workarounds